mhilmyh/spiderman/README.md

 # Spiderman

 There are many kinds of spiderman.
+But this spiderman will help you scrap the web

 ## Getting Started